 Resort Ski & Snow Suggestions

-- Cascade Ski Center is the perfect place for everyone to enjoy a day full of snowshoe and cross-country skiing.
-Located just 11 minutes from High Peaks Resort and boasting instructors and a rental shop right on-premises you can plan a day full of adventure the whole family will love.
-Book your Cross-Country Ski and Snowshoe package and your admission is included and complimentary snowshoes are available at our Guest Services desk (subject to availability).
+- Whiteface Club & Resort Nordic Center is the perfect place for everyone to enjoy a day full of snowshoeing and cross-country skiing.
+Located just 6 minutes from High Peaks Resort and boasting a rental shop right on-premises you can plan a day full of adventure the whole family will love.
+When you stay at High Peaks Resort every winter vacation is a ski vacation; beginning December 26, your admission is included (weather permitting) and complimentary snowshoes are available at our Guest Services desk (subject to availability).

-- Hve an active dog and want to explore with your four-legged BFF?
+- Have an active dog and want to explore with your four-legged BFF?
 Check our 5 Favorite Pet-Friendly Trails for Lake Placid winter adventures with Fido.

 Make Your Winter Vacation a Learning Experience